tonsky/fast-edn/README.md

 > EDN format is very similar to JSON, thus it should parse as fast as JSON.

-Fast EDN is an EDN parser that is roughly 6 times faster than clojure.edn:
+Fast EDN is a drop-in replacement for clojure.edn that is roughly 6 times faster:

 | Test file         | clojure.edn | fast-edn.core | speed up, times |
 | :---              |        ---: |          ---: |            ---: |